Skip to content

 Closing Thoughts

-KEEP IN MIND: You need to have good control over every aspect before you start assembling or trying vocal fry breakup!
+KEEP IN MIND: You need to have good control over every aspect before you start combining!
 You may go into a Fry Scream intuitively by combining only two components.

 If you cannot get the Fry Scream yet, do not give up!
 Odds are there is something wrong with how you do one of the components.
 Listen closey to the audio clips and try again.
+Check if you missed a paragraph or audio file.
 Even with my students, there are some where it just takes a while and some who get it in just a couple sessions.
 Most people who learn how to scream without any proper guidance take anywhere from multiple months to years.
 This is a skill, not a gift.
 It takes time to learn it.